tytydraco/yessleep/out/Haunted_By_God.md

 *I could see pentacles made of the visual snow in my vision.*

-In the interest of calming me down, Emily and I decided to go for a walk at the nearby park.
+In the interest of calming me down, Emily and I decided to go for a walk in the nearby park.

 The premonition became overwhelming.